Designing a Data Grid System That Actually Works

 Expandable rows

-Some data requires detail views without navigating away from the table context.
-For this, the user can click anywhere on row for quick inline expansion (shows additional fields) or select the dedicated icon via keyboard.
+Some data requires viewing details without navigating away from the table context.
+For this, the user can expand the row by selecting the dedicated icon.

 03.